 - (i) Transition elections; - (ii) Reconciliation of net assets/equity as reported under previous basis of accounting to IPSAS; and - (iii) Reconciliation of accumulated surplus/(deficit) as reported under previous basis of accounting to IPSAS.

 (i) Transition elections

 The University applied the following transition exemptions as given by IPSAS 33 to full retrospective application of IPSAS:

-- Fair value as deemed cost; and - No comparative figures reporting.
+- Fair value as deemed cost; and - No comparative figures reporting for first time adoption of accrual basis IPSAS.